Bat Bug Control and Removal in Virginia

 Bat Bug Overview

-Do you need bat bug control and removal in the Richmond and Charlottesville ares of Central Virginia?
+Do you need bat bug control and removal in the Richmond, Henrico, Charlottesville or other areas of Virginia?
 Bat bugs are blood-sucking insect parasites that feed primarily on the blood of bats.
 Although bat bugs primarily attack bats, they can feed on any warm-blooded animal, including humans.
 Bat bugs are closely related to bed bugs, and are so similar in appearance that they are often mistaken for bed bugs.
 Examination with enhanced magnification is needed to distinguish bat bugs from bed bugs.
 A key physiological distinction between the common bedbug and the bat bug is the fringe hairs on the pronotum (the upper covering of the thorax), which are at least as long as the width of the bat bug’s eye, but shorter in the bedbug.
 Like bed bugs, bat bugs will also bite humans if given the opportunity.
 There are two main species of bat bugs: the Eastern Bat Bug and The African Bat Bug.

 Bat Bug Identification